SergeStinckwich/website/src/documents/public/ROSIN2013.html.md

 The primary audience of the proposed workshop is intended to be researchers and practitioners both from academia and industry with an interest on integration robots, sensors and information systems in the context of disaster or emergency management.
 In addition, researchers and practitioners from related communities (disaster management, SDDS, GIS) will find this workshop quite useful.

-## Journal Special Issue
-After the workshop, extended version of the papers could be submitted to the following journal special issue:
-Special issue of [Journal of Sensor and Actuator Networks](http://www.mdpi.com/journal/jsan) (ISSN 2224-2708) on [Multimedia Sensor Networks for Mission-Critical Surveillance Applications](http://www.mdpi.com/journal/jsan/special_issues/surveillance_app/)

 ## Submissions guidelines
 All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity.
 At least two reviews for each paper will be conducted.
-All workshop papers should be submitted electronically in PDF format through the [Easychair website](http://www.easychair.org/conferences/?conf=rosin12) and should use the IEEE US letter format.
+All workshop papers should be submitted electronically in PDF format through the [Easychair website](http://www.easychair.org/conferences/?conf=rosin13) and should use the IEEE US letter format.

 - [Download the LaTeX template in US Letter](http://ras.papercept.net/conferences/support/files/ieeeconf.zip)
 - [Download the Word template in US Letter](http://ras.papercept.net/conferences/support/files/ieeeconf_letter.dot)

 We are looking for submission of **full research papers and experiences reports** (up to 6 pages) and **work in progress submissions** (up to 4 pages).
-*Please create your account on Easychair website as soon as possible if you intend to submit a paper:*  http://www.easychair.org/conferences/?conf=rosin12
+*Please create your account on Easychair website as soon as possible if you intend to submit a paper:*  http://www.easychair.org/conferences/?conf=rosin13

 ## Important dates
 <dl class="dl-horizontal">
-<dt><span class="label label-important">August 20, 2012</span></dt><dd>Due date for workshop papers submission</dd>
+<dt><span class="label label-important">September 9, 2013</span></dt><dd>Due date for workshop papers submission</dd>
-<dt>Sept 5, 2012</dt><dd>Final acceptance</dd>
+<dt>Oct 1, 2013</dt><dd>Final acceptance</dd>
-<dt>Sept 13, 2012</dt><dd>Camera-ready paper due</dd>
+<dt>Oct 15, 2013</dt><dd>Camera-ready paper due</dd>
-<dt>Oct 11, 2012</dt><dd>Workshop date (full day)</dd>
+<dt>November 7, 2013</dt><dd>Workshop date (full day)</dd>
 </dl>

 ## Organization committee